How to use window light 3 ways for very different looks

 Metering mode for indoor photography

 Spot metering is ideal for indoor photography.
-Meter off the light side of your subject’s face to ensure they are well exposed.
+Meter off the light side of your subject’s face to ensure they’re well exposed.

-Just remember that the closer they are to the light the brighter it will be, therefore the darker the background will be.
+The closer your subject is to the light the brighter it’ll be, therefore the darker the background will be.
 Unless the window light is behind them.

 Leave a comment

-If you have any questions about how to use window light, let us know in the comments.
+If you have any questions about how to use window light in photography, let us know in the comments.

 Also, I love good news, so if my indoor natural light photography tips have helped you to understand how to use windows light three different ways, share that too.